 - Methylfolate – Low folate levels have been associated with sleep disturbances.
 Common symptoms of low folate include persistent fatigue, weakness, lethargy, pale skin, shortness of breath, and irritability.
 Furthermore, if we don’t have enough folate on board, homocysteine may not convert to methionine, an important sulfur-containing amino acid that aids in building tissue and organs within the body.
 When we have this conversion happening, our circadian rhythm is improved.

-- Testing: Folate levels can be tested via a serum test from Ulta Labs; the recommended range for adults is 2-20 μg/L.
+- Testing: Folate levels can be tested via a serum test from Ulta Labs; the recommended range for adults is 2 to 20 μg/L.

 - Dose: 1000-5000 mcg per day

-- Testing: The Organic Acids Test test from Great Plains Laboratory tests for B6 levels; the reference range for pyridoxal phosphate (PLP), the biologically active form of vitamin B6, is 5-50 µg/L.
+- Testing: The Organic Acids Test (OAT) from Mosaic Diagnostics tests for B6 levels; the reference range for pyridoxal phosphate (PLP), the biologically active form of vitamin B6, is 5 to 50 µg/L.

-- Dose: Vitamin B6 or the active form, P5P, taken at a dose of 50-200 mg/day; do not use more than 300 mg/day of B6 in the pyridoxine form
+- Dose: I recommend using vitamin B6 in the P5P form (the pyridoxine form of B6 can build up in the body), taken at a dose of 50 to 200 mg/day.
+(Please note, do not use more than 300 mg/day of B6 in the pyridoxine form, as it has been associated with neuropathy.)

 Food Sensitivities